namangupta44/Cline-Helper-Vscode-Extension/README.md

-# Get Open Files & Path Collector Extension
+# Get Open Files, Path Collector & File Name Searcher Extension

 This extension provides several tools for gathering file and folder paths within VS Code, accessible via the Activity Bar and editor tabs.
 All collected paths are prefixed with `@/`.
+It also includes a tool to search for files and folders by name.

 ## Features